 Rail it all at partypoker by signing up for an account here.

-3) Celina Lin: Poker has Become "the Golf of China"
+3) Poker the "the Golf of China"

 As you likely know, we always love to highlight a good, inspiring story about a good, inspiring poker player.
 There's another good one in the South China Morning Post today on the fantastic Celina Lin.